 Docents are trained teaching guides who lead school and adult groups on Museum tours, and take the Museum on Wheels programs to schools and adult groups around the county.
 A six-month comprehensive course in natural history begins mid-September and continues through the end of March.
 A two-year commitment, monthly meetings, and 10 hours of continuing education each year are expected.
-We are still accepting applications for 2016.
+We are currently accepting applications for 2017.

 Canyoneers have been leading guided nature hikes throughout San Diego County since 1972.
 They receive a comprehensive class taught by our scientists and local experts on the natural history of the San Diego region.
 A ten-week training course in natural history begins the first Saturday after Labor Day and continues through the first of November.
 A commitment to lead six hikes a year for a peiord of two years is expected.
 We are currently accepting applications for 2017.

 Museum Whalers provide naturalist interpretation December–October on whale-watching cruises.
 An 8-session training course begins the first week in October and continues through the first week in December.
 A minimum of three cruises per month (including one weekend cruise) during the whale-watching season is expected.
-We are no longer accepting applications for 2016.
+There will be no class this coming Fall.
 Please try again next year.

 Gain valuable work experience and/or earn college credit working with children Pre-K through Grade 6 in a fun, camp setting.
 Camps are held during winter and spring breaks and over the summer.
 Volunteers must be age 16 or older.